eastgenomics/eggd_generate_variant_workbook/Readme.md

 `--additional_sheet_names` (`list`): Names to use for additional file sheets, if specified these MUST be the same number as the number of files passed and in the same order (`-iadditional_files=file1 -iadditional_files=file2 -iadditional_sheet_names='name_1 name_2'`).
 If not given, the first 31 characters of the filename will be used.

 `--colour_cells` (`string`): Add conditional colouring of cells for a given column, this should be specified as column:value_range:colour, where colour is a valid hex value or colour name.
 Multiple conditions may be given in a single `value_range` for the same column and colour values by chaining multiple with either `&` for all or `|` for any condition.
+Column names should be given as they appear in the VCF, except for cases where renaming has been specified with `--rename`, in which case the given column name should be used.
 Example formats:
 ```
   # single condition
   -icolour_cells "VF:>=0.9:green"